Andrew Cray Memorial

 The number and dollar amount of scholarships to be given annually will depend on number of applicants and funds available.
 Higher Education Fund checks will be sent directly to recipients’ educational institution of choice no later than one month after the beginning of the institution’s academic year.

 Students will be able to apply for the Higher Education Fund by filling out and submitting a google form, along with a high school transcript and letters of recommendation.
-The form will also be made available in paper format; if students require additional accommodations to complete their HEF application, they should email email@example.com to make arrangements.
+The form will also be made available in paper format; if students require additional accommodations to complete their HEF application, they should email firstname.lastname@example.org to make arrangements.
 Interviews with potential recipients may be scheduled after submission of the application, if the HEF selection committee deems it necessary.
-The 2021—2022 academic year scholarship form will be open for completion beginning Monday, October 11, 2021; the link to which can be found through this link.
-The deadline for submissions will be Sunday, April 3, 2022; recipients will be informed by Saturday, April 30, 2022.
+The 2021—2022 academic year scholarship form will be open for completion beginning Monday, October 11, 2021; the link to which can be found through this link (applications are currently closed).
+The deadline for submissions for 2022 was Sunday, April 3, 2022; recipients will be informed by Saturday, April 30, 2022.